mbezjak/vhdllab/README.md

  * Test circuits using testbench editor
  * Compile, simulate and view results
- * Projects, files and user preferences are stored on server (no manual synchronization required when end user wants to work at different locations)
+ * Projects, files and user preferences are stored on server (no manual synchronization is required when end user wants to work from a different location)
+ * File dependency resolution
- * Dependency resolution for files
+ * Hierarchical presentation of files in a project
  * VHDL source code generation from schematic, automaton or testbench files
  * Security (HTTPS, mandatory login, roles)
  * Auditing: